Setting up a project

 Introduction to setting up a project

 Setting up a project follows an 4-step process.
-We will discuss each step in detail in this document.
+Each step will be discussed in this document.

 - Ontology: Create an ontology (taxonomy, label protocol).
 The ontology contains the information and structure about the annotation task.